ftenario/tcp2com/README.md

 * Add TCP port for automation
 * Use css Tab for multiple port logs
 * Add devices info in the UI
+* Add connect to devices in the UI

 ## Building for different platforms: